jetstarfish5599/24k-0001-PF-Assignment/Assignment 2/Assign2 Q7/readme.md

 Approach:first made my roll#0001 as last row then generated alphabats using rand().<br>
-Learning: Effect of incorrect use of rand and implimentation of string search in an array
+Learning: Effect of incorrect use of rand and implimentation of string search in an array effect of upper and lower case in C-language